All guides

 EB-1A requires evidence of extraordinary ability through at least 3 of 10 criteria defined in 8 CFR §204.5(h)(3), or a one-time major achievement (Nobel, Pulitzer, Oscar, etc.).
 Here are the 10 criteria and how they map to typical O-1 evidence:

-3. Published material about you in professional media — Press coverage, profiles, or interviews in recognized outlets.
-Blog posts and company announcements may count if in major publications.
+3. Published material about you in professional media.
+Press coverage, profiles, or interviews in recognized outlets.
+Blog posts and company announcements may count if they ran in major publications.

-5. Original contributions of major significance — Patents, widely adopted open-source projects, novel architectures or methodologies, products used by millions.
-This is the strongest criterion for tech workers.
+5. Original contributions of major significance.
+Patents, widely adopted open-source projects, novel architectures or methodologies, products used by millions.
+This is the strongest criterion for most tech workers.

-6. Scholarly articles in professional journals — Published papers, technical blog posts on major platforms (in some cases), conference proceedings.
+6. Scholarly articles in professional journals.
+Published papers, technical blog posts on major platforms (sometimes), conference proceedings.
 Quality and citation count matter.

-7. Display of work at exhibitions or showcases — Conference talks, demo days, product launches at major events (GTC, WWDC, re:Invent).
-O-1B holders (arts) frequently use this.
+7. Display of work at exhibitions or showcases.
+Conference talks, demo days, product launches at major events (GTC, WWDC, re:Invent).
+Common for O-1B holders.

-8. Leading or critical role in distinguished organizations — Founding engineer, VP/Director-level at notable companies, lead architect on major products.
-Role must be critical, not just senior.
+8. Leading or critical role in distinguished organizations.
+Founding engineer, VP/Director-level at notable companies, lead architect on major products.
+The role must be demonstrably critical, not just senior.

-9. High salary or remuneration — Compensation significantly above the mean for your field.
-In tech, $200K+ base or $400K+ total comp typically qualifies.
+9. High salary or remuneration.
+Compensation well above the field mean.
+In tech, $200K+ base or $400K+ total comp generally qualifies.
 Support with salary surveys (Levels.fyi, BLS data).

 Step-by-Step: O-1 to Green Card Process